 Since the mid-20th century the history of Christianity in China has been largely that of Chinese Jesus-believers reaching their own people.
 After the Communist takeover in 1949-1950 when non-Chinese Jesus-believers began to be expelled from China, some of the most explosive growth in 2,000 years of Christian history has occurred there.
 In 1950, there were approximately 2 – 5 million Jesus-believers in all of China.
-Now, there are from 60 to 100 million Jesus-believers in China!
+Now (early 21st century), there are from 60 to 100 million Jesus-believers in China!
 Think of it.
 In only two generations, the Chinese themselves—with very little assistance from “outside Christians”—have introduced almost 100 million of their own friends, fellow workers, neighbors, and relatives to Jesus Christ!
-This very day—this very 24-hour period in which you’re reading these lines, 17,000 Chinese people are becoming new believers in Jesus!
+This very day—this very 24-hour period in which you’re reading these lines, 40,000+ Chinese people are becoming new believers in Jesus!

 Much of that fantastic and unprecedented growth stems from the work and writings of one, humble Chinese Jesus-believer who lived and taught during the first half of the 1900’s—a simple Chinese Jesus-believer named Watchman Nee.
 Watchman Nee was an itinerant Chinese preacher and teacher who taught that for the Chinese Church to really grow and thrive in China, most of the work, ministry, and witness of Jesus-believers should be conducted in private homes and, occasionally, in rented meeting halls.
 He taught that the basic unit of the Church should be the home (not a church building) and most of the work of the church should occur in the home.